Canadian Khem Birch signing with Toronto Raptors - TSN.ca

 He's sure to get that with the Raptors, who've been weak in the frontcourt since Marc Gasol and Serge Ibaka left last off-season.

+The Raptors announced the signing later Saturday ahead of the team's game in Cleveland.
+Birch could make his Raptors debut on Sunday in New York.

-Raptors coach Nick Nurse coached Birch at the 2019 FIBA World Cup in China, and while he wasn't able to speak on what Birch might bring to the Raptors - because the deal had not been rubber-stamped - he was impressed with his play in a national team jersey.
+Raptors coach Nick Nurse coached Birch at the 2019 FIBA World Cup in China.

 "I like him," Nurse said.
 "He did a good job for (Canada) and I think that's probably all I can say at this particular point.
 I really liked him in the World Cup.
 Hopefully he can grow and improve."